asmagill/hammerspoon_asm/canvas/README.md

   * `resetClip`     - a special type -- indicates that the current clipping shape should be reset to the canvas default (the full canvas area).
 See `Clipping Example`.
 All other attributes, except `action` are ignored.
   * `segments`      - a list of line segments or bezier curves with control points, defined in `coordinates`.
   * `text`          - a string or `hs.styledtext` object, defined by `text` and `frame`.
-  * `view`          - an independent userdata object, possibly defined by another module, which can be displayed as an element within the specified frame.
-Defined by `view` and `frame`.
-See [hs._asm.canvas.views](#views) for more information.

 * The following is a list of all valid attributes.
 Not all attributes apply to every type, but you can set them for any type.
   * `action`              - Default `strokeAndFill`.
 A string specifying the action to take for the element in the array.
 The following actions are recognized: